expo/expo/docs/pages/workflow/debugging.md

 ### My app crashes on certain (older) devices

-This indicates a performance issue.
+This might indicate that there is a performance issue.
 You likely need to run your app through a profiler to get a better idea of what processes are killing the app, and [React Native provides some great documentation for this](https://reactnative.dev/docs/profiling).
 We also recommend using [React Devtools](https://www.npmjs.com/package/react-devtools) and the included profiler, which makes it super easy to identify performance sinks in your app.

 ## Stuck?